C40 FOOD SYSTEMS NETWORK

 THE EAT-LANCET COMMISSION FOR FOOD, PLANET AND HEALTH

-The Eat-Lancet Commission for Food, Planet and Health is about understanding what constitutes a healthy diet and how to produce it sustainably is arguably the greatest challenge facing humanity.
+The Eat-Lancet Commission for Food, Planet and Health Understanding what constitutes a healthy diet and how to produce it sustainably is arguably the greatest challenge facing humanity.
 However, we still have no science-based definition of what constitutes a healthy diet from a sustainable food system.

 The EAT-Lancet Commission for Food, Planet and Health brings together 20 world-leading researchers who are creating the first science-based targets that connect health and sustainability in a common set of goals for the food system.
 The Commission’s research will provide clear guidelines for policy-makers, business and consumers on how to achieve diets that are good for people and planet.